 Not to worry!
-We spoke to Gaby Hollis, Lee Hunter and James Wadsworth, in-house designers at Primesight, on their top billboard tips.
+We spoke to James Wadsworth, Tom Selwyn-Davis and Chris Houlahan (in-house designers at Primesight), to get their top billboard tips.
 And if you don't have time to read it all now, download our handy guide to take away with you.

 There are plenty of mediums - such as print advertising or a 90 second TV commercial - where you can afford to take the time to explain yourself, but in outdoor advertising keeping it short is vital.

 Don’t use more than 7 words.
 A succinct message is key to delivering impacts.
 The audience only has a limited time to see a poster.
 Too much clutter confuses the audience and makes the poster unidentifiable.